- Search The Registry

 - My Account

-*Joe Perry was born on was born on this date in1927.
-He was an African American professional football player.
+*Joe Perry was born on was born on this date in 1927.
+He was a Black professional football player.

-Fletcher Joe Perry was born in Stephens, Ark., but moved with his family to the Los Angeles area as a youngster.
-His heroes were U.C.L.A.’s black football stars Kenny Washington, Woody Strode and Jackie Robinson, who would later break baseball’s color barrier.
-Perry played football at Compton Junior College in the Los Angeles area in 1944, and then joined the Navy.
+Fletcher Joe Perry was born in Stephens, Ark., but moved with his family to Los Angeles as a youngster.
+His heroes were U.C.L.A.’s black football players Kenny Washington, Woody Strode, and Jackie Robinson, who would later break baseball’s color barrier.
+Perry played football at Compton Junior College in the Los Angeles area in 1944 and then joined the Navy.
 He was spotted by the 49ers while playing football for the Alameda Naval Air Station in the Bay Area.

-Perry joined the 49ers in 1948, their third season in the All-America Football Conference, becoming the team’s first black player.
-Washington and Strode had been signed by the N.F.L.’s Los Angeles Rams two years earlier, and the Cleveland Browns, who won the All-America Football Conference championship in each of its four seasons, featured the black stars Marion Motley and Bill Willis.
-But there were few other black players in pro football in the 1940s.
+Perry joined the 49ers in 1948, their third season in the All-America Football Conference, becoming the team’s first Black player.
+Washington and Strode had been signed by the N.F.L.’s Los Angeles Rams two years earlier.
+The Cleveland Browns, who won the All-America Football Conference championship in its four seasons, featured the Blacks Marion Motley and Bill Willis.
+But there were few other Blacks in pro football in the 1940s.
 Perry’s teammates, including those from the South, provided strong support in his early days as a pro.
 “You had two or three bigots on every team, so you heard stuff just about every game,” he recalled in 2006.
 “I could take anything they had to say, but if they had ever put their hands on me like they wanted to fight, that would have been something else.”

-He gained 9,723 rushing yards in 16 pro seasons, 1,345 yards in the All-America Football Conference and 8,378 yards in the N.F.L., having become the league’s career rushing leader until he was surpassed by Cleveland’s Jim Brown in October 1963.
+He gained 9,723 rushing yards in 16 pro seasons, 1,345 yards in the All-America Football Conference, and 8,378 yards in the N.F.L., having become the league’s career rushing leader until Cleveland’s Jim Brown surpassed him in October 1963.
 Perry had 71 rushing touchdowns and 12 as a receiver.
 In the mid-1950s, Perry starred in what became known as the Million Dollar Backfield, teaming with Y. A. Tittle at quarterback and Hugh McElhenny and John Henry Johnson at halfback, all of them future Hall of Famers.
 Perry was inducted into the Pro Football Hall of Fame in Canton, Ohio, in 1969.
 Perry was later a scout and assistant for the 49ers and a sales executive for Gallo wines, and he owned a bowling-supplies store.

 SF Gate, San Francisco Croncile